elonen/ldap_authz_proxy/README.md

     -v --version         Show version.
 ```

-The executable stays in foreground, so it's recommended to run it
+The executable stays in foreground, which is why it's recommended to use a
-with a process manager such as `systemd` or `supervisord`.
+process manager such as `systemd` or `supervisord`.
 Example
 `systemd` service file is included in `debian/service`.

 ## Security